 That's how I got the kids into the trend of making food from different parts of the world.
 'Mama this week we will make Chinese Food'.
 What is Chinese food?
 OR Japanese Food.
 If you get kids to understand food it makes them better at choosing their foods too.
 And hopefully, in the future, they will make the right choices that are good for them.

 Curiosity in the kitchen gets the kids not just to learn about food but also the helping gets them to eat the food.

-- When I started adding Brown Pasta into our diet - the first time Aadi noticed the difference.
-So I told it was brown pasta because it's more tasty and because it has more nutrition for our body.
+- When I started adding brown pasta to our diet - the first time Aadi noticed the difference.
+So I told it was brown pasta because it's tastier and because it has more nutrition for our body.
 I think he wouldn't be as convincing if I told him it's healthy!